devikamehra/crosstalk-mediated-by-dd/README.md

 ## File Structure
 ```
 .
-├── TestCircuitQualityDegradation.ipynb  # Main interface which helps in executing the menu for selecting required scenarios and printing the required plots
+├── TestCircuitQualityDegradation.ipynb  # Main interface which helps in executing the menu for selecting required scenarios
 ├── config.json    # Configuration file (create/update before running the code)
-├── ExperimentClass.py  # Experiment class implementation
+├── ExperimentClass.py  # Experiment class implementation with code of all the scenarios
-├── README.md      # Documentation
 ```

 ## Contributing